iivanoo/covid-apps-observer/data/data_us/reports/resources/org.horizonhealth.android.hzhsh.telehealth___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.horizonhealth.android.hzhsh.telehealth 5 reviews"/>
 </p>

+> Quickly becoming a life saver for me.
+This convenient app has allowed me to receive the support and recovery I need in a way that allows me to feel comfortable and safe .
+They work with you to choose the best program and supports for each individual.
+I am beyond grateful to Horizons and especially the staff.<br> :date: __2021-07-01 23:57:42__

 > Excellent app<br> :date: __2021-06-25 00:14:26__

 > Easy to use, never have any login or app system problems, 10/10<br> :date: __2021-06-22 15:03:13__